Germany–Kazakhstan relations

-Diplomatic relations between the Federal Republic of Germany and the Republic of Kazakhstan were established in 1991 after Kazakhstan gained independence from the former Soviet Union.
+Diplomatic relations between the Germany and Kazakhstan were established in 1991 after Kazakhstan gained independence from the former Soviet Union.
 Ethnic Germans and ethnic Kazakhs have a shared history dating back to World War II when ethnic Germans living in the Volga region of Russia were relocated or imprisoned in the eastern steppe of the Soviet Union in what is today the territory of Kazakhstan.
 At the collapse of the former Soviet Union, about one million ethnic Germans lived in Kazakhstan.

 Cultural relations

 Germany and Kazakhstan have a robust framework in place for promoting and maintaining cultural exchange and people to people ties.

 Economic relations

 Over 1450 companies with German capital, including joint ventures, representations of German companies and banks, are registered in Kazakhstan.
 Over 900 German enterprises actively operate in Kazakhstan, including Heidelberg Cement, Daimler, Volkswagen, MAN, Siemens, Knauf, RWE, Bayer, BASF, Bosch, METRO, etc.

 Germany was one of the first countries to extend export credits under a bilateral arrangement to Kazakhstan in 1992 to support German manufacturers and modernize Kazakhstan's market economy.

 Bilateral trade between the two countries amounted to EUR 4 billion in 2016.
 The trade turnover between Kazakhstan and Germany, which experienced a decline in 2014-2016 due to the economic crisis, almost reached its pre-crisis level in 2017.
 The total trade between Kazakhstan and Germany in 2017 amounted to 4 billion 856 million euros, which is 81.3% of Germany's trade turnover with the Central Asian countries.

 A large part of foreign investments in Kazakhstan originates from Germany.
 Foreign direct investments (FDI) to Kazakhstan from Germany exceeded $183 million in 2018.
 The FDI were directed mainly into trade, industry and renewable energy.